AndyA/fixed-sort/README.md

 ### Passing a ranking function.

+We saw that each entry in the ordering list can be

+* a literal object (not just strings)
+* a RegExp
+* a predicate function

-Finally, instead of a list of terms that define the ordering you may pass a function which takes each value and returns its corresponding rank in the resulting sort.
+For complete flexibility, instead of passing an ordering list you may pass a function which takes each value and returns its corresponding rank in the resulting sort.

 This highly contrived ranker sorts in this order: